RP-3/Cryptocent-API/README.md

 Cryptocent-API
 ==========

+Read this in a normal text editor.
+I haven't mark-down-ified this.

 RESTful server returning historical crypto-currency exchange rates from July 2014.

 Intended for HRX and current HR student use.